 Another consideration will be with children where there has been a growth change.
 As we grow from child to adolescent to adult our limbs get longer and our centre of mass moves down the body.
 So for children reengaging with skiing or snowboarding there will be some physiological changes that may not directory map back to the level in the past.
 Coordination and balance may be a totally new sensation than previously experienced.
 This will effect any previously learnt motor skills.

 When people are returning to skiing or snowboarding I would suggest its always best to strip expectation back a little from where you left off.
 The longer the gap the more it’s worth considering this.
 And of course, this will depend on where the skiing or snowboarding was left last time it was performed (at which stage of learning and acquisition, has there been any physical changes)?

-At The Snow Centre we see many returning guests and with the enforced Covid break we assess where the learners are through some history to build the picture (what could you do before).
+At The Snow Centre we see many returning guests who have taken a break for a variety of reasons and we assess where the learners are through some history to build the picture (what could you do before).
 Then decide on where in the learning phase the skier or snowboarder WAS.
 That then helps us determine the NEW starting point and how far to strip back to begin a new and successful learning experience.